-Usually, communication is understood through a very anthropocenic lens, while Interspecifics explores communication beyond language and focuses on inter special communication.
+Usually, communication is understood through a very anthropocentric lens, while Interspecifics explores communication beyond language and focuses on inter-special communication.
 Tell us a bit about some specific projects you have dedicated to this and how technology can help open new doors of perception.

 For us, communication goes far beyond the human linguistic process.
 We understand it from a perspective ––appropriated from engineering––in which any energy transmission conveys information.
 And if it is possible to decode and transduce that energy, we essentially have a communication process.
 Also, from neuroplasticity, we’ve learned the brain’s ability to receive any form of experience as long as it is electrically delivered.

 These ideas––which have several decades in the imaginaries of science fiction––inspired us to imagine possible communication interfaces that could link non-human agents and physical phenomena to the human brain.
-And of course, it was precisely the technological democratisation of our days that has allowed us today to make these processes a reality.
-Much of our work goes into understanding technology and finding applications outside its utility functions.
+And, of course, the technological democratisation of our days has allowed us today to make these processes a reality.
+Much of our work involves understanding technology and finding applications outside its utility functions.
 To expand human perception and make us more empathetic and sensitive to our environment.

-The device is quite simple, a modular synthesiser with bioelectric amplified cv ins.
+The device is a modular synthesiser with bioelectric amplified cv-ins.
 We designed it in Eurorack format because we were interested in integrated ecosystems with other instruments.
-With the Energy Bending Lab, we produced a series of sound improvisations entitled Non-Human Rhythms.
-These compositions use a specific organism, whose electric pulses serve as the clock and the tempo that feeds the entire sound system.
+We produced a series of sound improvisations entitled Non-Human Rhythms with the Energy Bending Lab.
+These compositions use a specific organism whose electric pulses serve as the clock and the tempo that feeds the entire sound system.
 We like ideas like String Theory, and, in a way, this project is a tribute to the belief that everything in the universe vibrates.

 One of your most recent projects is the Recurrent Morphing Radio, commissioned by HKW as part of their The Disappearance of Music festival.
-It is a piece of generative sound art that you describe as “a metaphor of a cultural process intervened by a capitalist market with homogenising effects on the aesthetics of music”.
+You describe a piece of generative sound art as “a metaphor of a cultural process intervened by a capitalist market with homogenising effects on the aesthetics of music”.
 Can you tell us about the intellectual process behind it?
 How does the RMR work?

-Throughout the years, you have collaborated and worked with scientists on different projects.
+You have collaborated and worked with scientists over the years on different projects.
 How do you approach these collaborations and what makes the synergy between artists and scientists so interesting, and what can they offer each other?

 In our case, most of these collaborations were beautiful synchronicity encounters.
-Meetings lead to endless chatting on questions that matter for both of us, not as artists or scientists but as human beings.
-In this sense, despite the differences that our practices may have, we’ve always found a common territory in which to build a sense of our world.
-Since that common ground usually involves developing certain technology, most of the time, it is in this technological development process, even just conceptually, where our knowledge and concerns converge.
+Meetings lead to endless chatting on questions that matter to both of us, not as artists or scientists but as human beings.
+In this sense, despite our practices’ differences, we’ve always found a common territory in which to build a sense of our world.
+Since that common ground usually involves developing certain technology, it is mostly in this technological development process, even conceptually, where our knowledge and concerns converge.
 We can offer each other the possibility of building spaces to mirror our perspectives.

-A big part of your collective is the dissemination of knowledge, which is an intrinsic part of your methodology with the design of your public workshops.
+A big part of your work is disseminating knowledge, which is an intrinsic part of your methodology with the design of your public workshops.
 Why is this so important, and how does it tie to your Ontological Machines?

 Knowledge dissemination is primarily a political practice, establishing knowledge as a common good in service of the community.
 At the same time, it is a way of understanding educational practices as a form of contemporary situationism.
 Making participants part of creating that knowledge allows space to build and discuss experiences and find a shared reality together.
 From our perspective, the only way to fully acquire knowledge is through experiencing something as a phenomenon.
 To delve into its origins and becomings.

-In this sense, our pieces allow for an ontological relationship with the spectators and the phenomena that we materialise.
-It is a process of intra-action where the agency and expressiveness of these phenomena are woven with the spectators’ perception and experience, without losing sight of the fact that everything that happens in this process is the result of the very spectator’s observation.
+In this sense, our pieces allow for an ontological relationship between the spectators and the phenomena that we materialise.
+It is a process of intra-action where the agency and expressiveness of these phenomena are woven with the spectators’ perception and experience without losing sight of the fact that everything that happens in this process is the result of the very spectator’s observation.

 What is your chief enemy of creativity?